-- 5.1 The General Practice Services Committee will be used to further collaborate with General Practitioners to encourage and enhance full service family practice and benefit patients through increases to the existing \$ 275.9 million annual funding level for full service family practitioners, as follows: - (a) an additional \$0.85 million per year effective April 1, 2019.
+5.1 The Family Practice Services Committee will be used to further collaborate with Family Practitioners to encourage and enhance full service family practice and benefit patients through the existing \$157.347 million annual funding level for full service family practitioners.

-The funds identified in this section 5.1 are to be allocated by the General Practice Services Committee to support its work in maintaining, enhancing and expanding the programs that support the delivery of primary care services to British Columbians by, among other things, offsetting utilization pressures on its programs, supporting integrated and collaborative initiatives including change management, identifying and treating patients and communities with unmet needs, providing incentives for General Practitioners to provide full service family practice, enhancing risk assessment and reduction, improving capacity in primary care, enhancing comprehensive and continuous care and improving coordination and quality of care to family practice patients in British Columbia, with allocations to include, but not be limited to, the areas identified in section 5.2.
+The funds identified in this section 5.1 are to be allocated by the Family Practice Services Committee to support its work in maintaining, enhancing and expanding the programs that support the delivery of primary care services to British Columbians by, among other things, offsetting utilization pressures on its programs, supporting integrated and collaborative initiatives including change management, identifying and treating patients and communities with unmet needs, providing incentives for Family Physicians to provide full service family practice, enhancing risk assessment and reduction, improving capacity in primary care, enhancing comprehensive and continuous care and improving coordination and quality of care to family practice patients in British Columbia, with allocations to include, but not be limited to, the areas identified in section 5.2.